Darkle/BlueLoss-Android-App/devNotes.md

 Note: when you're testing the app, it seems to stay broadcasting even when you close the app, so you may need to disable then re-enable blueloss everytime you reload the app on the phone in dev.

+To view logcat via the terminal, you can run `adb shell`, then type in `logcat` and press enter and that will show you the full log.

+To uninstall your apk via the terminal, run `adb uninstall your.package.name`

+To install your apk via the terminal, tun `adb install /path/to/apk-debug.apk`